Anastasios George Leventis: Career

 In 1922, Leventis joined the firm of A.J.
 Tangalakis in Abeokuta, Ogun State.
 He developed most of his connections with Nigeria while working in the city.
-When his firm merged with G.B.
-Ollivant, Leventis stayed with the amalgamated entity and rose to become the general manager of G. B. Ollivant in Ghana.
+When his firm merged with G. B. Ollivant, Leventis stayed with the amalgamated entity and rose to become the general manager of G. B. Ollivant in Ghana.
 In 1937, he left the firm after it was acquired by United Africa Company.
 Leventis then formed his own company and started out as a produce buyer, partly financed by some British cotton manufacturers.
-He was assisted in the new venture by his brother C.P.
-Leventis, who organized the Nigerian branch in 1942 and a friend, G.E.
-Keralakis.
+He was assisted in the new venture by his brother C. P. Leventis, who organized the Nigerian branch in 1942, and a friend, G. E. Keralakis.

 In Ghana, Leventis was sympathetic to the cause of African nationalists.
-He was a friend of Kwame Nkrumah and J.B.
-Danquah.
-When a riot flared up in the country, many foreign stores were burnt and closed but only Leventis owned stores remained untouched and were opened throughout the period of conflict.
-He was made a Ghanaian ambassador to France when Nkrumah was elected president of Ghana.
+He was a friend of Kwame Nkrumah and J. B. Danquah.
+When a riot flared up in the country, many foreign stores were burnt and closed but only Leventis-owned stores remained untouched and were opened throughout the period of conflict.
+After being elected president of Ghana, Nkrumah sought to make him Ghanaian ambassador to France.

-A.G.
-Leventis established a branch in Nigeria, called A.G.
+Leventis established a branch of his company in Nigeria, called A.G.
 Leventis Nigeria Plc.
 Within a few years, the Nigerian company expanded its business line from cotton exports to merchandise trading and secured new sources of supplies.
-In the late 1940s, motivated by diversification and modernization the firm changed its strategy.
-In 1960, Leventis Group speedily completed the Federal Palace Hotel at the request of the Nigerian government, the hotel served as accommodation for guests expected during Nigeria's independence celebration.
-By the 1960s his firm had grown to become one of the largest distributors in Nigeria and one of the largest merchandise traders in the West African region.
+In the late 1940s, motivated by diversification and modernization, the firm changed its strategy.
+In 1960, the Leventis Group speedily completed the Federal Palace Hotel at the request of the Nigerian government, the hotel serving as accommodation for guests expected during Nigeria's independence celebrations.

+By the 1960s, his firm had grown to become one of the largest distributors in Nigeria and one of the largest merchandise traders in the West African region.
 In Nigeria, he restructured the business from general trading into a specialized trading firm and established various department stores.
 During this period, he thrived as a result of the nation's relatively open economy, as it was not until the 1970s that economic nationalism became a dominant initiative.
 His marketing style made the Leventis name familiar to many customers in Nigeria.
 Apart from his sympathy for the nationalist movement in Africa, he also gave his support to his native country's independence movement.
-He developed a friendship with Arch-Bishop Makarios III who appointed him Cyprus' ambassador to UNESCO and awarded him the medal of St. Barnabas.
+He developed a friendship with Archbishop Makarios III, who appointed him Cyprus' ambassador to UNESCO and awarded him the medal of St. Barnabas.

+The Egba Scholarship Scheme, popularly known as "A.G.
+Leventis (Egba) Scholarship Scheme", which awards study funds to both undergraduate and postgraduate students of Abeokuta and Egbaland in general, was established in his name and still exists.